zshahrukh/aef-orchestration-framework/AEF_DEPLOYMENT.md

    AEF_OPERATOR_EMAIL="[email address removed]" # Replace with the AEF operator's email address AEF_TERRAFORM_BUCKET="your-bucket"           # Replace with an existing bucket in your project (should be created manually).
 Used to store terraform state
    ```
-6. Verify your pre-reqs are correctly installe:
+6. Verify your pre-reqs are correctly installed:
    ```bash
    sh pre-reqs-install.sh
    ```